zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 ---
-title: "Some quotes I saved"
+permalink: /quotes/
-excerpt: "Quotes"
+title: "Quotes"
-collection: portfolio
+author_profile: true
 ---

 > The only way to rectify our reasonings is to make them as tangible as those of the Mathematicians, so that we can find our error at a glance, and when there are disputes among persons, we can simply say: Let us calculate, without further ado, to see who is right.
 Gottfried wilhelm Leibniz.